zetabotco/blog-en/site/content/blog/10-ai-chatbots-for-customer-service-similar-to-zetabot.md

 draft: true
 author: Rizky Oktiano
 title: Discover Top 10 Best AI Chatbot for Customer Service
-metaTitle: " 10 AI Chatbots for Customer Service Similar to Zetabot"
+metaTitle: Discover the Top 10 Best AI Chatbots for Customer Service | Zetabot
-metaDescription: .
-Explore a list of top AI chatbot and unlock the future of efficient and exceptional customer support.
+metaDescription: "Explore a curated list of the top AI chatbots and unlock the future of efficient and exceptional customer support. "
-intro: >
+intro: >-
-  Ever felt that now AI can help you with many things, starting from helping you answer questions to assisting you during work?
-Nowadays, businesses have begun to use AI to streamline their activities.
-One of these activities is customer service, even large businesses employ AI to assist with managing consumer complaints.
-A study by Gartner discovered that 85% of contact center leaders believe AI is crucial for providing excellent customer service.
+  "In today's rapidly evolving digital landscape, the potential of AI has become increasingly apparent.
+From answering questions to aiding in day-to-day work, AI is transforming the way we interact with technology.
+This paradigm shift extends to the business world, where AI is now a powerful tool for optimizing various operations.
+Notably, AI's impact on customer service is profound; even major enterprises are harnessing its capabilities to efficiently handle consumer inquiries and concerns.
+In fact, a recent study by Gartner underscores this trend, revealing that an impressive 85% of contact center leaders consider AI to be a vital component of delivering exceptional customer service.

-  Before we find out which 10 ai chatbot for customer service similar to Zetabot, let’s flashback our memories starting from the definitions of Chatbots.
+  Before delving into our exploration of the top 10 AI chatbot solutions for customer service, akin to the remarkable Zetabot, let's begin with a refresher on the concept of chatbots.
 date: 2023-08-28T18:44:47.556Z
 featuredImage:
   src: https://plus.unsplash.com/premium_photo-1682023585702-ec13baef8dc1?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=870&q=80
-  alt: TOP CHATBOT
+  alt: best ai chatbot for customer service
-  title: BEST CHATBOT
+  title: better ai chatbot
 ---
 Definition of ChatbotsA chatbot is like a smart computer program that talks to people in a human-like way.
 It uses special technology to understand what you're saying and reply like a person would.